 Fentanyl Vaccine — Danger, Life-Saver or Both?

 You’ve seen the data.
 You’ve read the reports.
 And you know where we stand.
 Over 100,000 Americans dead of drug overdoses in a single 12 month period.
-People are alarmed of course.
-In fact, they’re quite shocked.
-So much so that a lot of them are willing to take up arms.
-Could a fentanyl vaccine be one of the weapons we need to win the war?
+People are shocked.
+Quite shocked.
+And a lot of them are willing to lend their arms to the effort.
+Could a fentanyl vaccine be the jab we need to win the war?

 That’s a question folks like Scripps Research problem-solver Dr. Kim Janda are seeking to answer.
 And that’s an idea forward-thinkers such as Baylor College of Medicine’s Dr. Thomas R. Kosten seem fully inclined to advocate.
 Both esteemed professionals are determined to help solve one of the most pressing problems of our time.
-And neither is afraid to go to the great lengths it might take to do so.
+Neither is afraid to go to the great lengths it might take to do so either.
 In fact, they pretty much insist upon it.

 But would there be great risk in having a fentanyl vaccine?
-Sure, like Covid, opioid addiction is something we wish to completely eradicate.
+Yes, opioid addiction is something we wish to completely eradicate, just like we eradicated smallpox.
 Addiction isn’t a virus though.
 Neither, of course, are opioids.
-And blocking the effects of one doesn’t block the effects of them all.
+And blocking their effects doesn’t block the effects of other addictive substances.
 So if a drug user knew they were safe from fentanyl-laced drugs, might they just be even more inclined to do those drugs?

 Think about it.

-According to Scripps Research, Dr. Janda looked at the opioid epidemic from a chemist’s point of view, which only makes sense considering he holds the Ely R. Callaway, Jr. Chair in Chemistry and serves as a professor in the Department of Immunology and Microbial Science.
+Scripps Research’s Dr. Janda looked at the opioid epidemic from a chemist’s point of view.
+Then again, he does hold the Ely R. Callaway, Jr. Chair in Chemistry and work out of the Department of Immunology and Microbial Science.

 The vaccines Janda envisioned would work in partnership with the immune system by training it to recognize heroin and fentanyl as “invaders” and thus put up a strong defense before these drugs could reach pleasure centers in the brain.